 Bipolar Disorder: Bipolar disorder is a mental illness that causes extreme mood swings between depression and mania.
 Teens show signs of depression during depressive episodes.
 During manic episodes, they may have high energy or impulsiveness.

 Seasonal Affective Disorder or SAD: This type of depression in teens has a seasonal pattern.
 It typically occurs during the fall and winter months, when there is less sunlight.
 Teens may experience symptoms of depression including low energy and changes in sleep or appetite.

-Five Warning Signs of Depression to Watch for in Teenagers
+Five Warning Signs of Depression in Adolescence

 - Feelings and Expression of Suicidal Ideation